robinostlund/homeassistant-volkswagencarnet/README.md

 ## Configuration
 * Restart Home Assistant
-* Add and configure the component via the UI: Configuration > Integrations > search for "Volkswagen We Connect" and follow the wizard to configure (use your We Connect credentials)
+* Add and configure the component via the UI: Configuration > Integrations > search for "Volkswagen We Connect" and follow the wizard to configure (use your Volkswagen Connect credentials)
 * All available features of your car should be added automatically after you have selected the VIN

 ### Configuration flow settings